In Stock

 Thornless Blackberry

-Thornless blackberry (Rubus fruticosus) is a fast-growing, semi-erect fruiting cane that produces abundant, juicy berries without the hassle of thorns.
-A member of the rose family, it combines traditional blackberry flavour with easier handling.
-Canes are biennial, growing annually from a perennial crown and root system, and benefit from support such as a trellis or wire.
-Fruit is produced in warmer months, typically from late spring to mid-autumn, depending on your region.
+Thornless blackberry (Rubus fruticosus) is a fast-growing, semi-erect cane that produces abundant, juicy berries without the hassle of thorns.
+A member of the rose family, it combines classic blackberry flavour with easy handling.
+Canes grow annually from a perennial crown and benefit from support such as a trellis or wire.
+Fruit is produced in summer, although timing can vary by region and climate.

-Thornless blackberries are self-fertile and well suited to cool, temperate, and arid climates with a defined winter and vigorous spring growth.
-They handle frost well, grow best with consistent moisture, and should be planted in a permanent position where they can remain productive for many years.
+Thornless blackberries are self-fertile and well-suited to cool, temperate, and arid climates with defined winters and vigorous spring growth.
+They handle frost well, thrive with consistent moisture, and should be planted in a permanent position where they can remain productive for years.

 Uses & Nutritional Benefits

-Thornless blackberries are ideal for fresh eating, baking, jams, sauces, and freezing.
-Nutritionally, they’re a rich source of vitamin C, vitamin K, manganese, and dietary fibre, plus antioxidants that support immune health and digestion.
+Perfect for fresh eating, baking, jams, sauces, and freezing.
+Nutritionally, they’re rich in vitamin C, vitamin K, manganese, dietary fibre, and antioxidants that support immune health and digestion.
 With no thorns, they’re family-friendly and can be grown in large pots, garden beds, or trained along fences and trellises.

-They also add beauty and structure to edible gardens and are ideal for gardeners who want productive plants that double as attractive features.
+They add structure to edible gardens and suit gardeners wanting productive plants that also look attractive.

 Planting & Soil Tips

-Plant during winter or early spring, while the plant is dormant.
-Select a sunny position with good airflow—thornless blackberries grow best in full sun, but in areas with intense summer heat, some filtered light or afternoon shade can help prevent sunburn and reduce moisture stress.
-Choose a spot that is also sheltered from strong or damaging winds, which can break or weaken the canes.
+Plant during winter or early spring while dormant.
+Choose a sunny position with good airflow.
+In regions with intense summer heat, some filtered light or afternoon shade helps prevent sunburn and moisture stress.
+Shelter from strong winds to protect canes.

-• Dig a hole wide and deep enough to comfortably spread out the roots.
+• Dig a hole wide and deep enough to spread roots comfortably.

-• Place the plant so the crown sits at soil level and roots are just beneath the surface.
+• Place the plant with the crown at soil level.

-• Backfill with the original soil or a soil-compost mix.
+• Backfill with original soil or a compost blend.

-• Water in well to settle the soil around the roots.
+• Water in well to settle the soil.

-• Apply a generous layer of mulch (e.g. straw, sugarcane, or compost), keeping it a few centimetres away from the crown to prevent rot.
+• Apply mulch such as straw, sugarcane or compost a few cm from the crown to prevent rot.

 Support & Cane Training